jppollmeier/jppollmeier.github.io/README.md

 Generally the algorithms used to tackle these problems can be divided into two groups.
 Firstly Algorithms which have been used to shrink the number of pokemon which might belong into the best pokemon team, lets call this candidate pool, and secondly reducing the number of pokemons which a team can face to give battles some meaning and reduce overall noise, called opponent pool.

-Generally the candidate- and opponent pool are assumed to be equal in the beginning with every pokemon being in it.
+The candidate- and opponent pool are assumed to be equal in the beginning with every pokemon being in it.
 The main practices used to reduce the size of the pools is based upon previous data analysis.
-Generally the question to answer was can this pokemon be replaced directly by one or more pokemon which are equally as good or better in all its relevant stats.
+The process of elimination revolved around the question "can this pokemon be replaced directly by one or more pokemon which are equally as good or better in all its relevant stats?".
 For this I tried several strategies:

 ##### Top performing Pokemon by type and Battles
-For each type combination and pokemon A, there are 171 ($\binom{18}{2} + 18$).
-I looked at every other same typed pokemon B and checked if this pokemon B has equal or better stats than pokemon A and beats all opposing pokemon and if so B can replace A. This reduced the size by only roughly 50\% which is not enough for the algorithm to run efficiently
+There are 324 ($\binom{18}{2} + 18$) type combinations.
+I looked at every other same typed pokemon A and B and checked if pokemon B has equal or better stats than pokemon A and beats all opposing pokemon.
+If so B can replace A.
 ##### Top n performing Pokemon by type
 Using the same approach we can reduce the number even further by just picking the top n pokemon for each type combination.
-This in the best case gives us at minimum 171 pokemon, one for each type, since not all of the 324 type combinations are used.
+This in the best case gives us at minimum 171 pokemon, one for each type, since only 171 of the 324 type combinations are used.

 #### 2.5.3 Incremental Team Optimization Approach
 This is the final approach i used to tackle the problem.
 It revolves around the idea of breaking the problem down into smaller subproblems and figuring out any relations which might be helpful in concluding something about the bigger problem.
 In this concrete case I started with the top 20 individually performing pokemon.
 Then I formed teams of two out of those top 20 individual pokemon and simulated battles against random opponent teams of size 2.
 I followed this this up by forming teams of 3 of the teams of 2 and continued this process until I reached teams of size 6.